-The Group is exposed to foreign exchange risks against Sterling and Danish Kroner, primarily on transactions in US dollars.
-It enters into forward contracts and other derivative financial instruments to hedge the cash flows of its product sourcing operation (i.e. it buys US dollars forward in exchange for Sterling) and usually looks forward 12 months on a rolling basis at forecast purchase volumes.
+The Group is exposed to foreign exchange risks against Sterling and Swedish Krona, primarily on transactions in US dollars.
+It enters into forward contracts and other derivative financial instruments to hedge the cash flows of its product sourcing operation (e.g it buys US dollars forward in exchange for Sterling) and usually looks forward 12 months on a rolling basis at forecast purchase volumes.